-In December, the board of directors at the three affiliates — Hyundai Motor, Hyundai Mobis and Hyundai Glovis — approved the plan to acquire a combined 80 percent stake in Boston Dynamics whose value is estimated at $1.1 billion, from Japanese investment firm SoftBank Group Capital Ltd and two individuals.
+In December, the board of directors at the three affiliates — Hyundai Motor, Hyundai Mobis, and Hyundai Glovis — approved the plan to acquire a combined 80 percent stake in Boston Dynamics, estimated at $1.1 billion, from Japanese investment firm SoftBank Group Capital Ltd and two individuals.

 In the same month, Hyundai announced it will invest 60.1 trillion won by 2025 for future mobility to gain a bigger share in the rapidly evolving global automobile market, reports Yonhap news agency.